Undergraduate Studies at ECE

 - building devices that detect hidden dangers or illegal substances, such as land mines or narcotics

 ECE undergraduate programs at Georgia Tech consistently place in the top 10 of the U.S. News & World Report annual rankings of universities and academic programs.
-In the poll for 2012, electrical engineering placed fourth and computer engineering ranked sixth.
+In the poll for 2014, electrical engineering placed fifth and computer engineering ranked sixth.
 To learn more about admissions, degree requirements, or options for pre-med students, visit the following links: